sweeneyngo/sweeneyngo.github.io/src/posts/conway-hashlife.md

 ![Quadtree of a 16x16 grid](https://www.dev-mind.blog/wp-content/uploads/2020/05/quadtree1-1024x839.png)

 In quadtrees, graphs/grids are referred to as nodes.
-Treat every node as it's own "configuration grid".
+Treat every node as its own "configuration grid".
 Notice how each node holds a portion of the configuration of its parent node.
 Each level of the graph decreases by one as you move down the graph:

 - For example, a level 1 node is a 2x2 grid.
 - For example, a level 2 node is a 4x4 grid.
 - For example, a level 3 node is a 8x8 grid.
 - Notice that each new level can fit four nodes of the previous level.
-A level 2 node's 4x4 grid can hold exactly four 2x2 grids, or exactly four level 1 node.
+A level 2 node's 4x4 grid can hold exactly four 2x2 grids, or exactly four level 1 nodes.
 - At level 0, it contains the exact pixel, or 1x1 grid.

 ## Optimizations